INVESTOR HREDD PRECISION TOOLS

 [8] Ibid.

-Without an effective grievance mechanism, affected stakeholders or rights holders might not be aware of the certification, know how to make a complaint, or feel safe reporting abuses due to fear of reprisal.
+Without an effective grievance mechanism, rights holders might not be aware of the certification, know how to make a complaint, or feel safe reporting abuses due to fear of reprisal.

-In 2015, the NGO Environmental Investigation Agency (EIA) issued a report alleging that RSPO member Poligrow, a Colombian company, displaced local communities when it took ownership of more than 10,000 hectares of land without Free, Prior, and Informed Consent (FPIC), or submitting New Planting Procedures (NPP) notification, among other processes.[1]
+In 2015, the NGO Environmental Investigation Agency (EIA) alleged that RSPO adhering entity Poligrow, a Colombian company, displaced local communities when it took ownership of more than 10,000 hectares of land without free, prior, and informed consent (FPIC), or submitting New Planting Procedures (NPP) notification, among other processes.[1]
 Later that year, the RSPO Complaints Panel asked the RSPO Secretariat to investigate these allegations.
-In its 2019 follow-up report, EIA noted that it took four years for an action plan to be agreed upon and critiqued the “action plan is not public, nor is Poligrow’s progress.”[2] (see Red Flag 14 in Governance & Accountability).
-According to the report, Poligrow “was sanctioned by the regional environmental authority of Colombia (Cormacarena) for environmental damage with recommendations issued to it.”[3]
+In its 2019 follow-up report, EIA noted that it took four years for an action plan to be agreed upon and critiqued the “action plan is not public, nor is Poligrow’s progress.”[2] (see Red Flag 14).
+According to the EIA report, Poligrow “was sanctioned by the regional environmental authority of Colombia (Cormacarena) for environmental damage with recommendations issued to it.”[3]
 These concerns were echoed in a Profundo report based on research conducted in 2016, which asserts that the RSPO Complaints Panel was at the time “unreliable and inefficient (the process often takes years without reaching a satisfactory solution; the panels’ independence is often challenged; transparency of the process remains an issue).”[4]
 In 2017, RSPO revised its Complaints and Appeals Procedures.

-MSIs that do not certify can also be limited in ensuring member adherence to public commitments to uphold international labor standards.
-The Clean Clothes Campaign (CCC) filed a complaint to the Ethical Trading Initiative (ETI) in July 2022 on behalf of Turkish garment factory workers against ETI member and fashion company Next.[5]
-The complaint contends that Neo Trend Textile, a Next supplier, suspended workers during the pandemic, then sold assets and closed the factory without notice, without paying severance or providing other worker protections, as legally required.[6]
-Fourteen months later, according to CCC, ETI was still not “able to ensure that the Neo Trend Textile workers that produced for its member Next had received their owed severance.”[7]
+Initiatives that do not certify have also been found to exhibit weaknesses in ensuring that their members adhere to the initiative's standard.
+The Clean Clothes Campaign (CCC) filed a complaint to the Ethical Trading Initiative (ETI) in July 2022 on behalf of Turkish garment factory workers against ETI adhering entity and fashion company Next.
+[5] The complaint contends that Neo Trend Textile, a Next supplier, suspended workers during the pandemic, then sold assets and closed the factory without notice, without paying severance or providing other worker protections, as legally required.[6]
+Fourteen months later, according to CCC, ETI was still not “able to ensure that the Neo Trend Textile workers that produced for its adhering entity Next had received their owed severance.”[7]
 The Worker-Driven Social Responsibility Network (WSR) subsequently criticized ETI for “lack[ing] the means to make good on those [ethical] claims.”[8]

 → Demonstrates: Reputational risk, legal risk